xmonader/xmonader/README.md

 ### Ahmed Thabet -- @xmonader

 Hi, I'm Ahmed! from Egypt 🇪🇬.
 Senior Engineer in [Threefold](github.com/threefoldtech).
-I've been programming in Python for 10+ years and have great passion for functional programming, compilers!
+I've been programming in Python for 10+ years and have great passion for functional programming, and compilers!

 #### 🔭 I’m currently working on ...